 1. Mirador La Cruz Hike

-This hike stands for the Cross on the Hill Viewpoint, and at the top, you can enjoy 360° panoramic views of Puerto Vallarta, Banderas Bay, and the Sierra Mountains.
+If you plan on hiking in puerto vallarta, the Cross on the Hill Viewpoint is a must.
+At the top, you can enjoy 360° panoramic views of Puerto Vallarta, Banderas Bay, and the Sierra Mountains.

 You’ll climb up steep steps that lead to an overlook spot where you can enjoy the views.
 Mirador La Cruz got its name from the Cross on the top of La Cruz Hill, which you’ll see when you reach the top.